genomicsclass/book/pages/normalization.md

 ![plot of chunk unnamed-chunk-6](figure/normalization-unnamed-chunk-62.png)

 Note that the bias is removed and now the highest fold changes are almost all spike-ins.
 Also note that the we can control the size of the intervals in which lines are fit.
-The smaller we make these intervals the more flexobility we get.
-This is controlled with span argument of the loess function.
-A span of 0.75 means that the closest points are considered untile 3/4 are used.
-Finally, we are fitting parabalas, but for some datasets these can result in over fitting.
+The smaller we make these intervals the more flexibility we get.
+This is controlled with the `span` argument of the `loess` function.
+A span of 0.75 means that the closest points are considered until 3/4 of all points are used.
+Finally, we are fitting parabolas, but for some datasets these can result in over fitting.
 For example, a few points can force a parabola to "shoot up" very fast.
-For this reason using lines (the argument is degree=1) is safer.
+For this reason using lines (the argument is `degree=1`) is safer.

 ```r